 Before I founded The Antiques Diva® & Co, I lived in Boston and worked in advertising.
 As a young woman from Oklahoma, Boston was my first introduction to New England interiors, design and art, and an opportunity to learn the history and culture of America’s

-Amalfi Coast lemons While taking my summer vacation in the Amalfi Coast this summer one of my favorite things I did – besides merely lounge poolside in my BoxerinBlue swimwear under the wafting smell of the lemon trees – was visit the Ruins of Pompeii,
+While taking my summer vacation in the Amalfi Coast this summer one of my favorite things I did - besides merely lounge poolside in my BoxerinBlue swimwear under the wafting smell of the lemon trees - was visit the Ruins of Pompeii, which I talked

 Today while running errands in Venice, I popped down the Calle delle Mandole to the Punto Simply grocery store and popped into my friend Jewelry Designer Marisa Convento’s shop, where she sells her handmade creations using antique Venetian beads.
 She inquired about my new kittens Fortuny